busterjs/buster-docs/developers/developing.rst

     You shouldn't run the tests in an environment, where you have adjusted ``NODE_PATH`` and ``PATH`` for development as described :ref:`here <set-env>`.
-    There are 2 main reasons for that:
+    There are two main reasons for that:

      1. Most of the projects use Buster.JS (or parts of it) for testing, which means, Buster.JS (or parts of it) will be installed